nspcc-dev/neofs-spec/06-blockchain/03-neofs.md

 ### neofs contract

-NeoFS contract is a contract deployed in NeoFS main chain\.
+NeoFS contract is a contract deployed in NeoFS mainchain\.

 NeoFS contract is an entry point to NeoFS users\.
-This contract stores all NeoFS related GAS\, registers new Inner Ring candidates and produces notifications to control side chain\.
+This contract stores all NeoFS related GAS\, registers new Inner Ring candidates and produces notifications to control the sidechain\.

-While main chain committee controls list of Alphabet nodes in native RoleManagement contract\, NeoFS can't change more than 1\\3 keys at a time\.
-NeoFS contract contains actual list of Alphabet nodes in the side chain\.
+While mainchain committee controls the list of Alphabet nodes in native RoleManagement contract\, NeoFS can't change more than 1\\3 keys at a time\.
+NeoFS contract contains the actual list of Alphabet nodes in the sidechain\.

-Network configuration also stored in NeoFS contract\.
-All the changes in configuration are mirrored in side chain with notifications\.
+Network configuration is also stored in NeoFS contract\.
+All changes in configuration are mirrored in the sidechain with notifications\.

 #### Contract notifications

 Deposit notification\.
 This notification is produced when user transfers native GAS to the NeoFS contract address\.
-The same amount of NEOFS token will be minted in Balance contract in the side chain\.
+The same amount of NEOFS token will be minted in Balance contract in the sidechain\.

 ```
 Deposit: